ErrorTzy/writings/archive/杂项/Red pill or blue pill.md

 ---
 # Introduction

-Recently, there has been a heated discussion over the following question:
+Recently, there has been a discussion over the following question:

 > Everyone responding to this poll chooses between a blue pill or red pill.
 > if no less than half of the people choose blue pill, everyone lives